Leonkeneddy86/Job-Search/README.md

 URL: /offers/{id}
 Code: 200 OK

+### Api Reference Feedback
+- This API allows you to manage news related to specific offers.
+Available operations include listing, creating, displaying, updating and deleting news items.

+### List News of an Offer

+Method: GET
+Path: /offers/{offerId}/news

+### Create a New Notice for an Offer
+Método: POST
+Ruta: /offers/{offerId}/news

+### Show a Specific News

+Method: GET
+Path: /offers/{offerId}/news/{newsID}

+### Update a Specific News Item

+Method: PUT
+Path: /offers/{offerId}/news/{newsID}

+### Delete a Specific News Item

+Method: DELETE
+Path: /offers/{offerId}/news/{newsId}

 ### Common Errors

 400 Bad Request: The request could not be processed due to invalid data.
 404 Not Found: The offer with the specified ID was not found.
 500 Internal Server Error: A server error occurred.

+### Additional Notes

+Be sure to properly handle errors and validations in the FeedbackController.
+Consider implementing authentication and authorisation if necessary to protect these routes.

 ## 🏃‍♂️🧪 Running Tests

 To run tests, run the following command